SudhiSumesh/Tensaw_Assessment_Test/README.md

+# TensawAssessment

-# React + Vite
+## React Project with Vite

+This is a React project created using Vite build tool.
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Vite template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Styling
+This project uses `tailwind css` for style the UI

+## Getting Started

+To get a local copy up and running follow these simple steps.

+### Prerequisites

+- `Node.js` installed on your local machine

+### Installation

+1. Clone the repo
+2. cd Tensaw_Assessment
+3. npm install -to install all the necessary packages form (package.json) to run the project
+4. npm run dev -to run the project
+5. Open http://localhost:5173 to view it in the browser.

+### Dependencies

+* tailwind css
+* react-router-dom
+* fontawesome-icon